xPhentom/ODB/README.md

 # Open Data Brussels

+This script is made to let me learn more about Python, since I haven't learned it yet.
+In this I learned how to work with functions, json, urllib2 and other basic stuff.

 ODB is a very easy to use script. (for the moment) It will do the following:

 * Tell you how many bikes are at each Villo!-station, how many stands are open and how many bikes are available